chainguard-dev/edu/content/chainguard/chainguard-images/reference/php/getting-started.md

 For Wolfi-based images, check the [Wolfi](https://github.com/wolfi-dev/os) distro repository.
 If the package you want is there, you can use the [wolfi-base](/chainguard/chainguard-images/reference/wolfi-base/overview) image in a Dockerfile and install what you need with `apk`, then use the resulting image as base for your app.

-For Alpine-based images, if the packages you need are available in the [Alpine](https://pkgs.alpinelinux.org/packages) repositories, you can use the [alpine-base](/chainguard/chainguard-images/reference/alpine-base/overview) image in a Dockerfile and install what you need with `apk`, then use the resulting image as base for your app.
+For Alpine-based images, if the packages you need are available in the [Alpine](https://pkgs.alpinelinux.org/packages) repositories, you can use the [alpine-base](/chainguard/chainguard-images/reference/alpine-base/overview) image in a Dockerfile and install what you need with `apk`, then use the resulting image as the base for your app.

 If the packages you need are not available for your your base distro of choice, you can build your own apks using [melange](/open-source/melange/overview).
-Please refer to [this guide](/open-source/melange/tutorials/getting-started-with-melange/) for more information on how to do that.
+Please refer to [this guide](/open-source/melange/tutorials/getting-started-with-melange/) for more information.